Ellebkey/node-express-mongoose/README.md

 Contributions, questions and comments are all welcome and encouraged.
 For code contributions submit a pull request with unit test.

 ## License
-This project is licensed under the [MIT License](https://github.com/ellebkey/express-mongoose/blob/master/LICENSE)
+This project is licensed under the [MIT License](https://github.com/Ellebkey/node-express-mongoose/blob/master/LICENSE)

+## Meta

+Joel Barranco – [@Ellebkey](https://twitter.com/ellebkey) – hello@joelbarranco.io